 *Quaker concern for animals – an interview with UK founder

 * “Scholars explore Christian perspectives on animal rights” New York Times

 * “Scientists claim kosher and halal animal slaughter is ‘inhumane and cruel’” A letter from 90 Polish scientists concerned about ritual slaughter; find it here.

-Lisa Kemmerer, philosopher-activist (MT State U-Billings) and friend of Other Nations, has written three books on religion/ethics; find them here.
-Find a review of her book, Sister Species at our Other Nations blog.
+*Lisa Kemmerer, philosopher-activist (MT State U-Billings) has written three books on religion/ethics and animals; find them here.

 *Montana-made animal-friendly & vegan jewelry